mikenakis/VsDebugLogger/README.md

 VsDebugLogger accepts one command-line parameter, which is a floating-point number representing the amount of time to wait between polls, in seconds.

 Add the following function to your application:
 ```
-private static object setup_debug_logging( string solution_name, string log_file_pathname )
+	private static object setup_debug_logging( string solution_name, string log_file_pathname, //
+			string path_to_vs_debug_logger )
 	{
+#if DEBUG
+		System.Diagnostics.Process.Start( path_to_vs_debug_logger );
 		var pipe = new System.IO.Pipes.NamedPipeClientStream( ".", "VsDebugLogger", //
 				System.IO.Pipes.PipeDirection.InOut, SysIoPipes.PipeOptions.None );
 		pipe.Connect( 1000 );
 		System.IO.StreamWriter writer = new System.IO.StreamWriter( pipe );
 		writer.WriteLine( $"LogFile solution={solution_name} file={log_file_pathname}" );
 		writer.Flush();
 		return pipe;
+#else
+		return null;
+#endif
 	}
 ```
-Make sure to invoke this function as early as possible during application startup.
+Invoke the above function as early as possible during application startup, passing it the following:

-Pass it the name of your solution, and the full path name to the log file of your application.
+- The name of your solution
+- The full path name to the log file of your application.
+- The full path name to VsDebugLogger.exe on your computer.

-Store the result in a member variable of your application so that it will stay alive until your application process ends.
+**Important:** Store the result in a member variable of your application so that it will stay alive until your application process ends.

 # Status of the project